-Public Service Loan Forgiveness was started in 2007 to help talented workers in public service reduce the burden of their federal student loans by forgiving their balance after ten years.
-While this act was well-intentioned, ten years later, more than 99% of applicants are being rejected- but this doesn’t have to happen to you.
+Public Service Loan Forgiveness started in 2007 to help talented workers in public service reduce the burden of their federal student loans by forgiving their balance after ten years.
+While this act was well-intentioned, ten years later, more than 99% of applicants have been rejected - but this doesn’t have to happen to you!

-These are payments made to the right loan under the right repayment plan while working for a qualifying employer.
-These do not need to be sequential- you can make some of these payments, then move to a non-qualifying employer where your payments don’t count towards PSLF, then move back to a qualifying employer to make more qualifying payments.
-They can’t be payments you’ve made while under deferment, grace period, or any other period when payments aren’t required.
+You must make 120 on-time payments (no later than 15 days past the due date) in order to meet this requirement.
+These payments do not need to be sequential - you can make some of these payments, then move to a non-qualifying employer where your payments don’t count toward PSLF, then go back to working for a qualifying employer, to make more qualifying payments.
+Note, payments for PSLF can not be made while under deferment, grace period, or any other period when payments aren’t required.

-If you applied to PSLF and were one of the 99% that were not accepted, you can appeal through the Temporary Expanded Public Service Loan Forgiveness (TEPSLF) program.
-Don’t wait to get in line (send a request email) for TEPSLF as soon as possible, as it’s a limited opportunity.
+If you applied for PSLF and were one of the 99% that were not accepted, we can help you appeal through the Temporary Expanded Public Service Loan Forgiveness (TEPSLF) program!

-There are options for you beyond PSLF and TEPSLF.
-There are other federal and state forgiveness programs that may forgive some or all of your loans- for example, the Perkins Loan forgiveness program.
-There are also paths for forgiveness available for students under Income-Driven Repayment (IDR) plans.
-Be sure to take the time to see what you may qualify for; the research could be well worth it.
+There are other options for you beyond PSLF and TEPSLF.
+There are other federal and state forgiveness programs that may forgive some or all of your loans- for example, the Perkins Loan Cancellation program or the Teacher Loan Forgiveness program.
+There are also paths toward forgiveness available for borrowers under Income-Driven Repayment (IDR) plans.
+Be sure to take the time to see which plans and programs are best for you!